charkster/button_press_uart/README.md

 I have measured the latency on 2 of my PCs and my RPi4.
 I have not seen a latency greater than 1/3 of a millisecond, and some latencies were as low as 180us.

+A practical application of this would be if the FPGA is connected to an I2S microphone and a VAD (Voice Activity Detection) algorithm is running on the FPGA.
+If no audio data is to be lost, how large of a buffer is needed to hold voice audio samples?
+If the mono microphone is saving 24bit (3 byte) samples at 16kHz, 3 bytes need to be saved every 62.5us.
+If the round trip latency is 330us, 6 samples (18 bytes) of memory would be needed.
+Most FPGA algorithms will just stream results to the host PC, but there are times when the round trip latency is needed for design decisions.